harunpoyraz/harunpoyraz.github.io/_posts/2019-07-30-diva-android-solutions.markdown

 ## Access Control Issues
 ![png]({{site.baseurl}}/pics/access1main.png)

 Activities opened by intents and sometimes these activities are not secured.
-So they can can be called directly.
+So they can be called directly.

-To do these we use drozer .To download and setup it you can use following link https://github.com/mwrlabs/drozer
+To do these we use drozer .To download and setup it, you can use following link https://github.com/mwrlabs/drozer

 ![png]({{site.baseurl}}/pics/acces1result.png)